-The flowers have a strong, sweet fragrance and stems grow up to 4-feet tall.
+The flowers have a strong, sweet fragrance and stems grow up to four feet tall.

 The ‘Nankeen’ lily, L. x testaceum, bears yellow to pale orange nodding blooms from late spring.

-Stems grow up to 4 feet tall, and produce 12-18 sweet scented flowers.
+Stems grow up to four feet tall, and produce 12 to 18 sweet scented flowers.

 Division IV: American Hybrids

-Derived from species native to North America, these hybrids feature 2 to 3-inch, nodding or outward flowers with flared tips or recurved petals.
+Derived from species native to North America, these hybrids feature two- to three-inch, nodding or outward flowers with flared tips or recurved petals.

 Blooming in late spring to early summer, these charming flowers typically come in deep hues of orange, red, or yellow.

-The nodding blooms are often adorned with conspicuous freckles on the throats or petals and plants have 5 to 20 buds per stem.
+The nodding blooms are often adorned with conspicuous freckles on the throats or petals and plants have five to 20 buds per stem.

-Plants in this division grow 3 to 8 feet tall with a light, graceful form and form large colonies when left undisturbed.
+Plants in this division grow three to eight feet tall with a light, graceful form and form large colonies when left undisturbed.

 Ideal for any informal settings, such as cottage gardens, meadows, wildflower gardens, and woodland fringes.
-Hardy in Zones 3-9.
+Hardy in Zones 3 to 9.